vt5491/mta-vs/README.md

 python -m SimpleHTTPServer (python 2.x) (linux)
 python -m http.server  (python 3.x) (windows)

+Note: themes starting with 'vs_' are light themes.
+Currently, you cannot mix and match light and dark themes.
+If you want to get into light theme mode, do ctrl-shift-p and apply light+ (default theme) as the starting theme.
+You may also need to do a ctrl-r from the javascript console as well.

 1) Install Jquery into the console:

 fetch('http://code.jquery.com/jquery-latest.min.js').then(r => r.text()).then(r => {eval(r); eval(r);});